antonihrrs/Timer/README.md

-Final project for the Codédex's "The Legend Of Python" course.
+Final project for the Codédex's "The Legend Of Python" (beginner) course.

 It's use is pretty self-explanatory :
 The user enters how many seconds they want a countdown from, press the start button and here it goes.